 Where do people live?
 How do they pay for living expenses?

 Individuals may live with their family or in apartments or houses throughout the community and are supported by agency staff or host families.
 They may receive SSI, SSDI, or other state and/or federal funding.
 Foothills Gateway, Inc. also administers a Section 8 Subsidies (HUD) program, which enables individuals to better afford housing by subsidizing their rent.

 What is involved in the daily activities of people in services?

-Depending on their level of ability, individuals participate in a variety of programs offered through Foothills Gateway, Inc. They may work in the community, attend classes, receive specialized training, go to therapy, volunteer in the community, etc. Because each individual is unique in their level of ability, FGI strives to develop tailor-made programs that will meet the needs of each person.
+Depending on their level of ability, individuals participate in a variety of programs offered through Foothills Gateway, Inc. They may work in the community, attend classes, receive specialized training, go to therapy, volunteer in the community, etc. Each individual is unique in their level of ability, therefore FGI strives to develop tailor-made programs that will meet the needs of each person.

 Does Foothills Gateway, Inc. provide transportation services?

 Yes, transportation services are provided for individuals between their home and program/work settings and other community areas.
 Depending on the needs of the person, transportation may be provided by FGI or contracted with other program approved service providers such as taxis and the public transportation systems.